 4. Resetting the .htaccess File

-file: It will be in the root directory of your WordPress installation. -
+• Locate the .htaccess file: It will be in the root directory of your WordPress installation.

 5. Checking SSL Configuration